-I have always been curious what’s inside of these color changing candles (nice mood light) which have color changing LED on the bottom.
+I have always been curious what’s inside of these color changing candles.
+These candles start emitting light when lit and colors usually change (nice mood light).
 Most famous ones are probably Air Wick ones.
 I finally disassembled one to check it out.
+These candles have color changing LEDs in the bottom.
 This little thing which brings romantic atmosphere can also bring “second hand” joy to rip it apart and discover parts and make something useful.
-As everything with LED’s /electronics inside 🙂
+As everything with LEDs /electronics inside.

 Go check out its price on Amazon.
 Basically the same candles I tore apart in this post.